 Improves Sleep Duration and Quality

 Intense physical activity requires you to expend energy.
-It fatigues your body, reducing your sleep latency.
+It fatigues your body, leading to more feelings of tiredness and reducing your sleep latency.
 Sleep latency refers to the time it takes you to fall asleep once you are in bed and the lights are off.
-When you exercise consistently, you usually get sleep as soon as you lie down, and you get a much needed 7 to 8 hours of rest.
+When you exercise consistently, you can fall asleep quicker and get the sleep your body needs.

-Exercise also promotes deep sleep phases, the most restorative sleep stages.
-During these slow-wave sleep phases, you are less likely to wake up due to disruptions.
+Exercise also promotes more time spent in deep sleep phases, the most restorative sleep stages.
+During these slower-wave sleep phases, you are less likely to wake up due to disruptions.
 This improves your sleep quality.
-The deep sleep phases boost your immune system, cardiac health, and muscle repair and regeneration.
+These deep sleep phases boost your immune system, cardiac health, and muscle repair and regeneration.

 Reduces Stress and Anxiety